 Full Year** (23 weeks)

 *Fall semester students take specially-arranged final exams/coursework so they may leave before Christmas but should check their examination times before scheduling flights home.
 Spring students take them before the end of the spring term.
-Full year students take their exams at the same time as regular degree-seeking students at City University.
+Full year students take their exams at the same time as regular degree-seeking students at City.

 ** Full-year students must stay for the summer term, which is eight weeks of revision and preparation for exams.